-Most of the very best runners on the planet spend large chunks of time training at altitude.
-Why?
-Because this type of training pushes the body to new limits of fitness and aerobic capacity and the benefits of that can be really felt in competition back at sea level.
-For most club runners or enthusiastic devotees of the sport, it isn’t something that will ever be a huge factor.
+For most club runners or enthusiastic devotees of the sport, altitude isn't something that will ever be a huge factor.
 But if a mountain race suddenly takes your fancy, or an ultra that involves a change in elevation, you may well need to train or compete at altitude.

 Why is running at altitude so much harder?

 The lack of oxygen the body experiences at elevation is the key factor for elite and non-elite athletes because put simply, it forces you to work harder.
 One of the first differences you will notice is that it is harder to breathe.
 The change in atmospheric pressure means a decrease in the amount of oxygen that you are able to inhale and that deficit is what starts to make life difficult.
 It is noticeable when you are just walking in the high mountains never mind running, so your breathing patterns will need to be adjusted.
 You will probably initially feel like you are gulping for breath and running will definitely feel like much harder work and that’s because it is.

 The limited oxygen in your body means less O2 is getting to your muscles.

 Not only is your breathing affected but the limited oxygen in your body means less O2 is getting to your muscles.
 As a result your body is forced to make new red blood cells to equalise that difference.
 You must take on board more fluid to compliment this process but determining how much you should drink can be tricky, as it’s harder to tell how much you are sweating at altitude because it evaporates much faster.